pirainogi/perpendicular_investments/README.md

 ## WIP
 I attempted to create a User model with associated authorization and authentication on a separate `User` branch.
 Users would have_many Investors and Investors would belong_to a User.
 Not yet completed.
 At this time, login/logout functionality is broken, and Investors are not yet associated with Users.
 Users cannot view their associated Investors as the functionality has not yet been created.

+## Future Features
+* Tests
+* Ability to detect creation of new Investor when update of existing Investor is actually necessary